Benzinga's Top Initiations - Benzinga

-with a “sector perform” rating.
-The target price for Perrigo is set to $109.
-Perrigo's shares closed at $103.12 on Friday.
-Bernstein initiated coverage on shares of DaVita HealthCare PartnersDVA

-with a “market perform” rating.
-The target price for DaVita is set to $126.
-DaVita's shares closed at $114.53 on Friday.
-Deutsche Bank initiated coverage on shares of Youku TudouYOKU

 with a “buy” rating.
+The target price for Ultimate Software is set to $120.
+Ultimate Software's shares closed at $98.83 yesterday.
+BB&T Capital initiated coverage on shares of Clean HarborsCLH

-The target price for Furiex is set to $45.
-Furiex's shares closed at $21.24 on Friday.
+with a “buy” rating.
+The target price for Clean Harbors is set to $70.
+Clean Harbors' shares closed at $56.45 yesterday.
+JP Morgan initiated coverage on shares of SeaDrillSDRL

+with a “sell” rating.
+The target price for Starz is set to $13.
+Starz's shares closed at $16.24 yesterday.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.